May I help? This guidance is essential if you are contemplating starting a florist business or purchasing an existing one.

 Often, the desire to be a business owner, have a beautiful florist filled with fragrant flowers, I can do better attitude, might blind you to the most important factor.

-Plus, the flowers are perishable and will not smell as good if you don't sell it.
+Plus, the flowers are perishable and will not smell as good if you don't sell them.

-Following are real cases which I have personally witnessed and share with you.
-(Name and Locations have been changed)
+The following are real cases which I have personally witnessed and share with you, although names and locations have been changed.

 Lorraine's Dream: she is enamored with flowers and after selling her beauty salon business has a desire to start a new venture.

-To learn the business, she takes part time jobs at a couple of local florists and after learning, starts looking for a florist.
+To learn the business, she takes part time jobs at a couple of local florists and after learning, starts looking for a florist business to purchase.

 She reads the ad: "FLORIST FOR SALE".
 The florist is serving the resort town of Naples and surrounding wealthy areas.

 Main street location, seen by thousands of cars daily.

 Teleflora and 1800 flower wire services, are in place.